Speak e-Commerce and enter: A glossary of key terms – Part 1

 5 SEO

-This is such a broad term that we will devote a special section of the glossary to address it.
+This is such a broad term that we will devote a special eCommerce glossary installment to address it.
 For now, here's a summary.

 Imagine you’re throwing a party at home.
 If directions are confusing and the way to your house isn't well marked, people won't be able to find you.
 That’s where SEO, or Search Engine Optimization, comes into play.